Wilf Carter (footballer)

 Wilfred Carter (4 October 1933 – 4 August 2013) was an English footballer who played as a forward.
 He played in the Football League for West Bromwich Albion, Plymouth Argyle and Exeter City.
 Carter could play at inside and centre forward.

 Carter was a prolific goalscorer and scored 5 goals in one match on 27 December 1960 for Plymouth Argyle against Charlton Athletic.
 Carter is second on the all-time list of goalscorers for Plymouth Argyle, scoring 134 goals in league matches and 148 goals in all matches.

+After the end of his playing career, he managed Salisbury in the Southern League between 1972 and 1974.

 Carter died of cancer on 4 August 2013.